-If you expect users to share ESQL files, either through the use of shared drives across a LAN, or though a shared repository such as CVS, you must ensure that all users set the editor preference to be the same value.
-This allows each user to work in their current locale, but to be able to access and work with files created by any other user.
-You are recommended to select UTF-8 to ensure consistent ESQL file content that is accessible by all users regardless of current locale.
+If you expect users to share ESQL files, by using either shared drives across a LAN, or a shared repository such as CVS, you must ensure that all users set the editor preference to be the same value.
+This allows each user to work in their current locale, but be able to access and work with files created by any other user.
+For example, select UTF-8 to ensure consistent ESQL file content that is accessible by all users regardless of current locale.